Chanukah Suite

 Chanukah Suite is an original chorale composition by Jewish composer Jason Robert Brown.
 The work was debuted in December 2005 at the Walt Disney Concert Hall in two performances by the Los Angeles Master Chorale.
 Composed in three parts and lasting just over 8 minutes, the work is based on an innovative merging of traditional Hebrew songs with up-tempo rock and roll rhythms and harmonic fanfares.

+Structure

 I. S'vivon/Al Hanism

 S'vivon means dreidel, and the first section of the piece evokes the celebratory nature of Hanukkah, imploring sov, sov, sov, or spin, spin, spin, as a reminder that Chanukah hu chag tov (Hanukkah is indeed a good holiday).